ploomber/soopervisor/doc/tutorials/aws-lambda.rst

 To deploy to Lamnda, AWS requires a ``template.yaml`` file to specify your serverless application.
-A sample file that configures an API Gateway is provided, but you may need to edit it for your application purposes.
+A sample file that configures an API Gateway is provided, but you may need to edit it for your application.
 `Click here to learn more <https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification.html>`_.